Baton Rouge authorities searching for missing 16-year-old

 BATON ROUGE - Police have issued an alert for a missing 16-year-old.

-Fionda Mari-Jayne Selders was last seen Sunday around 4 p.m. in the 11900 block of Lake Sherwood Avenue North.
+Fiona Mari-Jayne Selders was last seen Sunday around 4 p.m. in the 11900 block of Lake Sherwood Avenue North.
 She was wearing a black shirt and jacket at the time.

 According to police descriptions, she is about 5'4" tall and 114 pounds.
 Selders has black hair and brown eyes.